Hugely promising defender with experience already under his belt

 Jason made an immediate impact, scoring on debut and going on to make 44 appearances in all competitions.

 Hoops supporters were sad to see him go after he claimed the SPL Young Player of the Year award, as well as the club’s own Young Player of the Year award, as well as helping the Glasgow giants win the Scottish league title and the League Cup.

 His impact in Scotland had been noticed back home, and he Jason made his first senior international start for Belgium against France on 7 June 2015, just three months after his debut off the bench in the Euro 2016 qualifier against Israel.

 Jason impressed on loan again in 2015-16, this time with Turkish outfit Galatasaray, where he occasionally featured at right-back.
-It was no surprise that he was included in Belgium’s much-fancied squad for Euro 2016, though Denayer will spend 2016/17 on loan with Sunderland.
+It was no surprise that he was included in Belgium’s much-fancied squad for Euro 2016, though Denayer spent the 2016/17 season on loan with Sunderland.